sculptsoft-dev/RemoteValScanner-iOS-SDK-Sample-Project/README.md

 self.navigationController?.pushViewController(videoBaseScanVC, animated: true)
 ```
 Note: Here you need to provide `jobOrderId` and `floorName` to VideoBaseScan class.
-jobOrderId and floorName require because of create Zip file and you get fileName.
+jobOrderId and floorName require because of creating a Zip file and you get fileName.

 ## Uploading Part

-To take input from user regarding job order you've to create UIViewController.
-This will be launcher View controller for your previously push controller.
+To take input from users regarding the job order you've to create UIViewController.
+This will be the launcher View controller for your previous push controller.

-## For uploading video follow these steps.
+## For uploading a video follow these steps.

 1. Generate Job Order

 When you call `generateJobOrder()` function you get jobOrderId.
-`jobOrderId` use for upload capture video and create floor scan
+`jobOrderId` use to upload capture video and create floor scan

 ```swift
 //Create OrderInformation by filling below values